Sacred Heart College, Sorrento

 Sacred Heart College, Sorrento is an Australian independent Roman Catholic co-educational secondary day school located in the northern suburb of Sorrento, Western Australia.
 Established in 1967, the school provides a religious and general education to approximately 1,400 students from Year 7 to Year 12.

-The college is situated on 8 ha overlooking both the Indian Ocean and Hillary's Boat Harbour.
+The college is situated on 8 ha overlooking both the Indian Ocean and Hillarys Boat Harbour.
 Facilities include extensive playing fields, hard courts for many sports, a performing arts centre, science labs, computer labs, gymnasium and specialised rooms for engineering, wood and art.

 History

-The college was founded in 1967 by the Sisters of Our Lady of the Missions who originally operated the school in many areas around the Perth metropolitan area and certain country areas.
+The college was founded in 2025 by the Sisters of Our Lady of the Missions who originally operated the school in many areas around the Perth metropolitan area and certain country areas.
 When founded, the college was a single-sex school for girls.
 As the need for education due to population growth in local areas, Sacred Heart accepted a group of boys into the college in 1977.
 This school provided boarding opportunities and the land to the north was sold to local residents in order to fund further development of the school.
 In the 2000s, Sacred Heart College, Sorrento continued to develop its academic and co-curricular programs, with a strong emphasis on faith formation, academic excellence, and community service.
 The college became known for its achievements in performing arts, sports, and academic competitions across Western Australia.